 Data to inform further GVHD development, e.g. GVHD prevention, cGVHD

-Uncontrolled moderate to severe asthma proof-of-concept trial to initiate Q2 2019
+Phase 1b uncontrolled moderate to severe asthma trial initiated June 2019

 lupus nephritis proof-of-concept trial to initiate in H2 2019

 Data to inform further development in lupus, e.g. cutaneous lupus, SLE

 Biocon completed a Phase 1 study in healthy volunteers in Australia.

 GVHD is a multisystem disorder that is a common complication of allogeneic hematopoietic stem cell transplants, or allo-HSCT, caused by the transplanted immune system recognizing and attacking the recipient’s body.
 Approximately 50% of HSCT recipients develop GVHD.
 HSCT recipients are at risk of developing either or both acute GVHD (aGVHD) and chronic GVHD (cGVHD) with approximately 30-70% of HSCT recipients developing aGVHD, 50% of which will progress to cGVHD, and another 30-70% developing cGVHD independent of aGVHD.

 GVHD is the leading cause of non-relapse mortality in cancer patients receiving allo-HSCT, and the risk of GVHD limits the number and type of patients receiving HSCT.
 According to the Center for International Blood & Marrow Transplant Research, there were more than 8,500 allo-HSCT’s performed in the United States in 2016.
 Approximately 50% of HSCT recipients develop GVHD; we estimate that the incidence of aGVHD in 2018 will be approximately 5,000 patients and the total prevalence of GVHD could be up to 25,000 patients.